Valentine’s Day, 2021

 crafts-person.
 I am always here to answer your Valentine queries.

 It is a pleasure to welcome visitors to this site, where we share our passionate obsession, The Valentine!
-As most of you know, we no longer publish a Newsletter, but we have a very active Facebook page, with more than 460 members!
+As most of you know, we no longer publish a Newsletter, but we have a very active Facebook page, with more than 600 members!
 I urge you to look at the site, National Valentine Collectors Association, and participate.
 We no longer charge dues, and since there is no longer a quarterly auction, we do allow sales.
-It has become a fun place, where collectors share the wide range of Valentines, articles, and friendship.
+It has become a fun place, where collectors share the wide range of Valentines, articles, friendship, and yes, sales.
+Past newsletters may be available for $5. each -- Contact me regarding availability.
+Please visit our Facebook page for more posts by members, it was created as a modern, digital alternative, and it has been incredibly satisfying.
+Many of our members also participate in other groups -- and share their love and expertise.

 My own collection has now been placed at the Huntington Library in San Marino, California.
 It is a formidable institution, with extensive galleries, collections, and gardens.
 We are working on an exciting exhibition which will take place in a few years -- and I am honored to have my treasures where they are loved and appreciated!